gophish/gophish/README.md

 [Gophish](https://getgophish.com) is an open-source phishing toolkit designed for businesses and penetration testers.
 It provides the ability to quickly and easily setup and execute phishing engagements and security awareness training.

 ###Current Status
-**Update 11/13/2016**
+**Update 2/19/2017**

-Gophish version 0.2 binaries have been released!
-Head on over to the [releases page](https://github.com/gophish/gophish/releases/tag/v0.2.0) to download the latest binaries.

-Enjoy!
+Gophish version 0.2.1 binaries will be released soon!
+I am just fixing a few final bugs and then I will build the final binaries.

 ###Install